Join us this summer in Atlanta, Georgia!

 • 9:00–10:30 AM

-Establishing Relationships to Ensure Success: Developing a Pet Program
+Establishing Relationships to Ensure Success: Developing a Pet Program Andrew Parsell

-Pet parents.
-Someone who loves animals and has an inherent bias that ties them to their own pets.
+• Pet Parents.
+Someone who loves animals and has inherent bias that ties them to their own pets.
 As deathcare specialists, why are we not servicing the “Pet Parent?”
 With over 1.5 million pet cremations per year according to The Foresight Companies, we know the demand is here.
 This session will help attendees to identify their market needs, understand the foundation needed to create a pet program, and how to service and grow a pet program successfully.

 • 10:30–11:00 AM